meltcloud/terraform-provider-meltcloud/docs/data-sources/subnet.md

 page_title: "meltcloud_subnet Data Source - meltcloud"
 subcategory: ""
 description: |-
-  A Subnet https://docs.meltcloud.io/concepts/networking is one segment of a Network: which VLAN it is, how a Machine gets an address on it, and what it delivers besides the address.
+  A Subnet https://docs.meltcloud.io/concepts/networking/networks-and-subnets is one segment of your fabric: a VLAN, and how a Machine gets an address on it.
 ---

 # meltcloud_subnet (Data Source)

-A [Subnet](https://docs.meltcloud.io/concepts/networking) is one segment of a Network: which VLAN it is, how a Machine gets an address on it, and what it delivers besides the address.
+A [Subnet](https://docs.meltcloud.io/concepts/networking/networks-and-subnets) is one segment of your fabric: a VLAN, and how a Machine gets an address on it.